mnmozi/Pancy-Chatty/README.md

 #### Search for a message

-This feature is made by elastic search so you need to hava an instance of elastic running and provide the url in the ruby.env file
+This feature is made by elastic search so you need to hava an instance of edocker installed in you machine and run the followinglastic running and provide the url in the ruby.env file

 I couldn't run it in my docker-compose as it freezes my laptop for some reason.